terodox/terodox.tech/content/posts/2019-11-17--stencil-js-part-1/index.md

 ## Why does Stencil exist

 Stencil is built by the Ionic team.
 They had an issue trying to build their component sets in a way that allowed the creation of PWAs (progressive web apps).
 They attempted and failed to build a PWA using Angular as the core of the component set, and found they were just shipping too much code to make it possible.
-When they took a step back and looked at the problem wholistically they found that picking any framework was not going to be tenable.
+When they took a step back and looked at the problem holistically they found that picking any framework was not going to be tenable.

 This challenge and the requirement for cross framework functionality drove them to pick Web Components.